winters5885/NSS-Capstone/resources/design-document.md

 ### 6.6.
 Create Route Endpoint

 * Accepts `POST` requests to `/routes`
 * Accepts data to create a new route provided a route ID, difficulty rating, and route type.
-Returns the new route.
+Returns the new RouteModel with route ID, difficulty rating, and type.

 ### 6.7.
 Update Route Endpoint

 * Accepts `PUT` requests to `routes/:routeId`
 * Accepts data to update a route including difficulty rating, and route type.
-Returns the updated route.
+Returns the updated RouteModel with route ID, difficulty rating, and type.

 ### 6.8.
 Get Calendar Endpoint

 * Accepts `GET` reqeusts to `calendar/:calendarId`
-* Accepts a calendar ID and returns the corresponding CalendarModel.
+* Accepts a calendar ID and returns the corresponding CalendarModel including calendar ID, date, and event details.
      * If calendar ID is not found, throws `CalendarNotFoundException`

 ![image](https://user-images.githubusercontent.com/66507929/214469089-0140dac0-ce07-4548-8662-1ed12ef1149e.png)